-Postal forms are scanned and combined with electronic returns, the dataset is then entered into the Data Management System (DMS) for edit checks etc.
+Postal forms are keyed into the E Questionnaire (eQ), then along with eQ transmitted by survey respondents, the dataset is then uploaded into the Data Management System (DMS) for edit checks etc.

 A clean dataset is exported from the Data Management System to SAS for analysis.